Cryptographic Engineering

 Finite Field Arithmetic Algorithms and Architectures

-Çetin K. Koç, UC Santa Barbara
+Çetin K. Koç, UC Santa Barbara, USA

 Representing field elements.
 Polynomial and normal basis.
 Addition in GF(2^k).
 Multiplication in polynomial basis.
 Irreducible polynomials.
 Normal basis squaring.
 Optimal normal basis multiplication.
 Quadratic and sub-quadratic multiplication algorithms.
 Karatsuba multiplication.
 Recursive Karatsuba algorithm.
 2-Term and 3-Term Karatsuba algorithm and generalization.
 Montgomery-Karatsuba formulas.